icapps/flutter-model-generator/example/README.md

-# Example for the icapps generator
+# Example for the model generator

 ### Run package with Flutter

 ```
-flutter packages pub run icapps_generator your_screen_name
+flutter packages pub run model_generator
 ```

 ### Run package with Dart

 ```
-pub run icapps_generator your_screen_name
+pub run model_generator
 ```

 ### Result

 Code will be generated:

-- Screen
-- ViewModel
-- Add @Register.factory to the injector file
+- Models for every item in the yml file
-- Add code to make sure you can navigate to your new screen in the MainNavigatorWidget
-- Generate the dependecy tree